arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ![Portenta X8 Image finished compilation](assets/x8_build_finished.png)

 #### Setup Manufacturing Tools

-To flash your board you will need to compile another `DISTRO`.
+To flash your board you will need to compile another distro to get additional tools.
-To get those tools go into the home folder and setup your distro.
+First go into your home folder and change `DISTRO`:
 ```
 cd ..
 DISTRO=lmp-mfgtool MACHINE=portenta-x8 . setup-environment